 Pennsylvania C-PACE operates an "open market" program so that Property Owners can select their preferred C-PACE Capital Provider for a project on their Eligible Property.
 The open market model gives eligible Property Owners access to a range of private C-PACE Capital Providers that offer competitive rates and financing terms and conditions.
+C-PACE Capital Providers may have additional guidelines and requirements beyond the terms and conditions contained herein.

 The Program Administrator will not facilitate Local Financing at this time.
 Some units of local government may provide financing which would likely have program requirements that exceed these guidelines.
-These Program Guidelines and the draft C-PACE Statement of Levy and Lien Agreement included here primarily contemplate the use of Owner Financing, (e.g. through a C-PACE Capital Provider); however, local units of government are not prohibited from participating as C-PACE Capital Providers.
+These Program Guidelines and the C-PACE Statement of Levy and Lien Agreement included here primarily contemplate the use of Owner Financing, (e.g. through a C-PACE Capital Provider); however, Local Units of Government are not prohibited from participating as C-PACE Capital Providers.
 The Property Owner will retain the right to choose the type and provider of financing that works best for their business needs.

-Any capital provider interested in offering C-PACE Financing must register with the Third Party Administrator to participate in Pennsylvania C-PACE.
+Any capital provider interested in offering C-PACE Financing must register with the Program Administrator to participate in Pennsylvania C-PACE.
 Registration can take place during the C-PACE application process and does not need to occur prior to pursuing C-PACE transactions.
 The process to registered as a C-PACE Capital Provider is as follows:

-- 1. The interested capital provider must submit a registration form which includes an acknowledgement by the Capital Provider of their capacity to originate, underwrite, and finance C-PACE assessments; along with the obligation to pay any processing, collection, administration, legal or other amounts necessary for program assessment lien servicing, in the event that such amounts are due prior to recovery from Property Owner(s).
-The registration form is available at www.PennsylvaniaCPACE.org - Upon approval by the Third Party Administrator, the capital provider will be considered a "C-PACE Capital Provider."
-The Third Party Administrator may list C-PACE Capital Providers on the Pennsylvania C-PACE website.
+- The interested capital provider must submit a registration form which includes an acknowledgement by the Capital Provider of their capacity to originate, underwrite, and finance C-PACE assessments; along with the obligation to pay any processing, collection, administration, legal or other amounts necessary for program assessment lien servicing, in the event that such amounts are due prior to recovery from Property Owner(s).
+The registration form is available at www.PennsylvaniaCPACE.org - Upon approval by the Program Administrator, the capital provider will be considered a "C-PACE Capital Provider."
+The Program Administrator may list C-PACE Capital Providers on the Pennsylvania C-PACE website.
 All Pennsylvania Financial Institutions are C-PACE Capital Providers. - 3.
 Prior to closing of the C-PACE Financing, information pertaining to the Property Owner's applications to Pennsylvania C-PACE shall be kept confidential among the parties to the Final Application.
-However, prior to the closing of the applicable C-PACE Financing, the capital provider must register with the Third Party Administrator.
-Following closing of the C-PACE Financing, the Third Party Administrator will publicly report certain information about the C-PACE Project and the C-PACE Financing, as referenced in Section 8.1 below.
+However, prior to the closing of the applicable C-PACE Financing, the capital provider must register with the Program Administrator.
+Following closing of the C-PACE Financing, the Program Administrator will publicly report certain information about the C-PACE Project and the C-PACE Financing, as referenced in Section 8.1 below.